opensafely-core/job-server/TESTING.md

 [FactoryBoy](https://factoryboy.readthedocs.io/) provides our model factories for easy creation of model instances inside tests.

-[PyTest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) provide useful helpers for the tests.
+[PyTest fixtures](https://docs.pytest.org/en/latest/reference/fixtures.html) provide useful helpers for the tests.
-They are also the ideal place to build up combinations of factorys, eg [the `user` fixture](https://github.com/opensafely-core/job-server/blob/62a376aa120542d246efd854bc1d4de1b70a60cf/tests/conftest.py#L63-L77) which provides a User with associated Org.
+They are also the ideal place to build up combinations of factories, eg [the `user` fixture](https://github.com/opensafely-core/job-server/blob/62a376aa120542d246efd854bc1d4de1b70a60cf/tests/conftest.py#L63-L77) which provides a User with associated Org.
-We also provide DRF's testing tools as fixtures to mirror pytest-django.
+We also provide Django RequestFactory's testing tools as fixtures to mirror pytest-django.

 [pytest-django](https://pytest-django.readthedocs.io/en/latest/) is the bridge between pytest and Django, exposing various Django testing tools (Client, RequestFactory, etc) as fixtures.